Square waves, or non-elephant biology

 Luckily, there’s one invaluable and accessible trick for dealing with non-elephant square waves: as it turns out, they can be approximated as a sum of a sine wave at the fundamental frequency, plus sine waves at that frequency’s odd multiples.
 Specifically, the time-domain formula is:

-Or, in a more straightforward notation:
+Alternatively, a more straightforward notation is:

 Although the sum is notionally infinite, the cool part is that the sequence quickly converges to the expected waveform.
 The following plots show the first couple of approximations for sum lengths of 1, 2, 6, and 20: